Wangquanlong/photonmind-PIC/README.md

 Test Error | 8.6%

 ### grating_coupler_SWG_SOI
-The silicon-on-insolator (SOI) subwavelength-grating (SWG) coupler provides a way to reduce coupling reflections (i.e., insertion loss) for single-etch devices.
+The silicon-on-insulator (SOI) subwavelength grating (SWG) coupler offers reduced coupling reflections (i.e., insertion loss) for single-etch devices.
 Like `grating_coupler_SOI`, its performance is highly dependent on the wavelength, polarization, and angle of the incident light (among other factors).
 Should any of these factors change, a new design must be made—often taking many hours to do by conventional means.
 With PhotonMind-PIC and the `grating_coupler_SWG_SOI` model, new designs can be found instantaneously.

 `grating_coupler_SWG_SOI` is a straight grating that is trained using the following:

 Variable Parameter | Range
 ------------------ | ----
-Fiber Angle |
+Fiber Angle | 8° to 25°
-Pitch |
+Pitch | 0.5 to 1.5 μm
-Grating Duty Cycle |
+Grating Duty Cycle | 0.4 to 0.8
-SWG Fill Factor |
+SWG Fill Factor | 0.2 to 0.6

 **Note:** The variable parameter boundaries are extended by 10% in training to achieve better accuracy.

 Output | Unit | Type
 ------ | ---- | ----
-Max Transmission | N/A | 1x1 Double
+Max Transmission | a.u. | 1x1 Double
 Center Wavelength | m | 1x1 Double

 Constant Parameter | Value